Chelsea-Marie/computer-science/Develop/gist-template.md

 # Regex Tutorial

-Regex, or regular expressions, are a special kind of expression that is used to match a sequence of characters.
+Regex, or regular expressions, are a special kind of expression that is used to match a pattern of characters.
 This tutorial will link to sections describing the most common regex types

 ## Summary